olijaun/idontbyte/_drafts/2020-03-22-eventsourcing-clean-architecture.md

 In respect to Event Sourcing this means that you don't want a dependency on the framework you're using for Event Sourcing from your domain model.

 Let's have a look at [Axon](https://axoniq.io/) for example.
-Axon provides a framework for eventsources applications.
+Axon provides a framework for eventsourced applications.
 Here's an example aggregate (taken from [their web page](https://docs.axoniq.io/reference-guide/implementing-domain-logic/command-handling/aggregate)):

 ```java